ben9583/twock/README.md

 # About

+_**NOTICE: This project is being discontinued as a result of Twitter's change to make the API paid for all users.
+However, the code is functional as of January 2023 and with a valid API key should work.**_

 Twock is a tool and website that pulls data from Twitter about a stock and displays tweets about it.
 These can be used by the user for sentiment analysis in their own application.

-Twock is currently not being hosted as it is still in development, but will be available for public use at [twock.xyz](https://twock.xyz/).
+Twock is currently not being hosted due to the pricing changes to Twitter's API, but was formerly present at [twock.xyz](https://twock.xyz/).

-This project is part of an assignment for CSE412 (Database Management) for the fa22 semester.

 ## Disclaimer